hturnbull93/portfolio/README.md

 In `src/components/projectCard.jsx`:

-- Added a stateless functional component that takes a prop called details.
+- Added a stateless functional component that takes a prop called `details`.
-- It renders a h4 containing the details title.
+- It renders a h4 containing the `details.title`.

 Green.

 Wrote a test that ProjectCard renders a h5 containing the prop tech.
 Red.

-- ProjectCard renders a div containing the h4, and also a h5 containing the prop tech.
+- ProjectCard renders a div containing the `h4`, and also a `h5` containing the prop `tech`.

 Green.

 Wrote a test that ProjectCard renders a p containing the prop description.
 Red.

-- Added a p tag that contains the details description.
+- Added a p tag that contains the `details.description`.

 Green.

 Wrote a test that ProjectCard renders a link to the prop repoLink.
 Red.

-- Added an a tag with href to the details repoLink.
+- Added an `a` tag with href to the `details.repoLink`.

 Green.

 Wrote a test that ProjectCard renders a link to the prop deployLink.
 Red.

-- Added an a tag with href to the details deployLink.
+- Added an `a` tag with href to the `details.deployLink`.

 Green.

 Wrote a test that ProjectCard renders an img, src of the prop img.
 Red.

-- Added a img tag with the src as details img.
+- Added a img tag with the src as `details.img`.
-- Also added an alt of the details title.
+- Also added an alt of the `details.title`.

 Green.